OvercastNetwork/ProjectAres/README.md

 the former Overcast Network.

-# Development Environment
+# Running

-A development environment should have at least one Bungee, Lobby, and PGM server, preferably running the same plugins as in production.
+The Bukkit plugins in this repo work only with SportBukkit, not regular CraftBukkit.

 Appropriate SportBukkit settings are provided in `bukkit.yml.sample` in this folder.
-Of particular importance are these:
+Of particular interest are these:

 * `settings.bungeecord: true` This is required in order to connect through Bungee
 * `settings.legacy-knockback: true` Emulate knockback mechanics from older versions of Minecraft
 * `settings.water-pushes-tnt: false` Disable water pushing TNT, a newer Minecraft feature that we don't use.

-Everything from the Web repo will need to be running as well, and each server will need to be configured through the Servers admin page.
-The config.yml for the API plugin specifies the server ID, which must match the one displayed on the admin page.

-The PGM server should be configured to load the entire production map repo.
-This will ensure that PGM code changes don't break any maps, at least not at load-time.
+These plugins are required for any SportBukkit server:

+* raven-bukkit
+* bukkit-settings
+* api-bukkit
+* commons-bukkit
+* Channels
+* chatmoderator (optional)

+For a PGM server, you also need these:

+* PGM
+* Tourney (optional)

+For a Lobby server, you just need the Lobby plugin.

 # Coding Guidelines